-- Awareness of the need for a high level of professional and ethical conduct in engineering (EL8M) - Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M) - Knowledge and understanding of management and business practices, their limitations, and how these may be applied in the context of the particular specialisation (EL10M) - Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate (EL11M) - Awareness of relevant regulatory requirements governing engineering activities in the context of the particular specialisation (EL12M) - Awareness of and ability to make general evaluations of risk issues in the context of the particular specialisation, including health & safety, environmental and commercial risk (EL13M)

-Assessment: Assignment 1 (50%)

-Resit Assessment: Coursework reassessment instrument (100%)
+- Awareness of the need for a high level of professional and ethical conduct in engineering (EL8M) - Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M) - Knowledge and understanding of management and business practices, their limitations, and how these may be applied in the context of the particular specialisation (EL10M) - Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate (EL11M) - Awareness of relevant regulatory requirements governing engineering activities in the context of the particular specialisation (EL12M) - Awareness of and ability to make general evaluations of risk issues in the context of the particular specialisation, including health & safety, environmental and commercial risk (EL13M) Assessment: Assignment 1 (50%) Assignment 2 (50%) Resit Assessment: Coursework reassessment instrument (100%) Assessment Description: Assignment 1 - a 2500 word report based around information gathering, review and collation.

-Assessment Description:

-Assignment 1 - a 2500 word report based around information gathering, review and collation.

 Assignment 2 - a numerical analysis of an LCA Case Study, coupled with a written report on interpretation of the findings.

 Important information: The pass mark for a module at Level 4/M is 50%.
 In addition, in order to pass the module, students must achieve a minimum of 40% in both components.
 If you do not meet the component level requirements for the module you will receive a QF outcome.
 This means that you will be required to repeat the failed component(s), even if your module mark is above 50%.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Each student will receive the mark and individual feedback comments on each piece of submitted coursework, via Canvas.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Each student will receive the mark and individual feedback comments on each piece of submitted coursework, via Canvas.
 Failure Redemption: Submission of additional assignment worth 100%.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching will be primarily via on-site lectures, supported with on-line learning resources.
+Assessments will be via coursework submitted to the Canvas system.
+Available to visiting and exchange students.

-The pass mark for a module at Level 4/M is 50%.
-In addition to this students must also achieve at least 40% in both components to pass this module.
+The pass mark for a module at Level 4/M is 50%, and students must achieve this pass mark in both assessment components to pass this module.